HDBC-17705110-MDBS/HandsOnLabs/src/guide2.md

     <img src="./figs/guide02/credentials2.png", width="67%">
 </p>

 Next we'll go back to ther terminal where we are editing the `credentials` file and paste the text with `Ctrl + V` (try `Ctrl + Shift + V` if `Ctrl + V` doesn't work).
 The copied text is now where we want it and we can proceed so save the file and exit.
-To do so, press `Ctrl + X` is indicated in the cheatsheet at the bottom of nano.
+To do so, press `Ctrl + X` as indicated in the cheatsheet at the bottom of nano.

 ![AWS Dashboard](./figs/guide02/nano-after-paste.png)